Lasoloz/easyout/README.md

 ## Intruduction to the features

 First let's see a little example using the library.
-Plain documention in the `DOC.md` (NOT CREATED YET) file.
+You can also try the [tutorial](https://github.com/Lasoloz/easyout/tree/master/doc/tut) and the [documentation](https://github.com/Lasoloz/easyout/tree/master/doc/gen).

 ### Making a logger using cout target